codepath/android_guides/Basic-Event-Listeners.md

 </EditText>
 ```

 In particular, `singleLine` and `imeOptions` are required for the [Done button](http://imgur.com/WAwMn9k.png) to display.
-Now, we can hook into a listener for when the done button is pressed with:
+Now, we can hook into a [editor listener](http://developer.android.com/reference/android/widget/TextView.html#setOnEditorActionListener(android.widget.TextView.OnEditorActionListener\)) for when the done button is pressed with:

 ```java
 etValue.setOnEditorActionListener(new OnEditorActionListener() {